1 (New York City Subway service): Early service

 On September 5, 1937, the practice of splitting Sunday morning trains at Brooklyn Museum was discontinued, with the alternate trains going to New Lots Avenue or Flatbush Avenue.
 Trains were cut from being 10-car trains to 7-car trains.
 On July 1, 1938, all evening and Sunday trains were rerouted to New Lots Avenue.
 By 1945, all local 1 trains were cut back from Dyckman Street to 137th Street during peak periods.

 Beginning on May 10, 1946, all 1 trains in Brooklyn ran express during late nights, with service running every twelve minutes.
 Previously all 1 trains ran local from 12:30 to 5:30 am and they alternated between Flatbush and New Lots Avenues.
 On December 20, 1946, all late night trains were routed to Flatbush Avenue, while Sunday service still alternated between Flatbush and New Lots Avenues.

 The IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The first such fleet, the R12, was put into service in 1948.
-The Broadway route to 242nd Street became known as the 1.
+The Broadway route became known as the 1.

 On June 12, 1949, 137th Street to South Ferry Sunday local trains were discontinued, but were resumed on March 5, 1950, at which time Sunday service was also rerouted to New Lots Avenue.
 On March 15, 1954, weekend 137th Street to South Ferry local trains were once again discontinued, and simultaneously weekend Brooklyn trains were rerouted to Flatbush Avenue.

-An attempt was made to extend express service further north on January 14, 1955, when Broadway express trains, or every other 1 train, began running express between 137th and 96th Streets in the peak direction, between 7:32 and 8:33 a.m., and between 5:10 and 5:59 p.m..
+An attempt was made to extend express service further north on January 14, 1955, when Broadway express trains, or every other 1 train, began running express between 137th and 96th Streets in the peak direction, between 7:32 and 8:33 a.m. and between 5:10 and 5:59 p.m..
 Express trains terminated at 242nd Street.

 On January 17, 1955, the bottleneck at 96th Street forced some southbound 1 trains that ran express south of 96th Street to remain on the local track at 96th Street, skipping local stops before switching to the express track at 72nd Street.

 Broadway express service between 137th and 96th Street proved unsuccessful, and ended on June 28, 1956.
 Meanwhile, in Brooklyn, weekday trains were rerouted to Flatbush Avenue and evening 137th Street to South Ferry local trains were discontinued.